Tsunekazu/checkonchain/research_articles/bitcoin_rvt_Ratio/rvt_ratio.md

 # Part 2 - NVT and RVT Market Fractals
 By studying market history, we can determine fractals in the NVT and RVT ratio pair which present high conviction market opportunities.

 In the following charts and discussions, I present horizontal levels for NVT and RVT charts of 10, 18 and 27.
-These values have shown historical significance for transitions in market character however are my peronal guides only and can be expected to evolve over time.
+These values have shown historical significance for transitions in market character however are my personal guides only and can be expected to evolve over time.

 ## Confirming Bull Markets

 During sustainable bull markets, the value flowing through the blockchain is reasonably expected to increase both as the value of bitcoin inflates and as awareness increases for more market participants.
 This manifests as relatively low NVT and RVT ratio with consistent sideways trading suggesting demand growing in line with price appreciation.

-The NVT and RVT have historically broken below a value of 10 at the commencement of a Bull, occuring both in early 2012 and again in late 2015.
-The RVT in particular has shown to sustain a value below 10 for the entirity of the 2012-13 and 2015-17 Bull markets, maintaining this value into the early Bear.
+The NVT and RVT have historically broken below a value of 10 at the commencement of a Bull, occurring both in early 2012 and again in late 2015.
+The RVT in particular has shown to sustain a value below 10 for the entirety of the 2012-13 and 2015-17 Bull markets, maintaining this value into the early Bear.

 The NVT Ratio generally oscillates between a value of around 5 to 18 through bull markets in a sideways pattern and breaks into a distinctive uptrend near the blow-off top.